SustainabilitySUSTAINABILITY

 • TCFD-compliant information to be disclosed from June 2022.

-oversight functions of top management over business execution
+Further strengthening the supervisory and oversight functions of top management over business execution

 • Adoption of delegation-based executive officer structure